Introduction to Katib

-- Learning rate.
+- The learning rate.

-- Number of nodes in each layer.
+- The number of nodes in each layer.

 Hyperparameter values are not learned.
 In other words, in contrast to the node weights and other training parameters, the model training process does not adjust the hyperparameter values.

 Hyperparameter tuning is the process of optimizing the hyperparameter values to maximize the predictive accuracy of the model.
-If you don’t use Katib or a similar system for hyperparameter tuning, you need run many training jobs yourself, manually adjusting the hyperparameters to find the optimal values.
+If you don’t use Katib or a similar system for hyperparameter tuning, you need to run many training jobs yourself, manually adjusting the hyperparameters to find the optimal values.

 Automated hyperparameter tuning works by optimizing a target variable, also called the objective metric, that you specify in the configuration for the hyperparameter tuning job.
 A common metric is the model’s accuracy in the validation pass of the training job (validation-accuracy).
 You also specify whether you want the hyperparameter tuning job to maximize or minimize the metric.

 For example, the following graph from Katib shows the level of validation accuracy for various combinations of hyperparameter values (the learning rate, the number of layers, and the optimizer):

 (To run the example that produced this graph, follow the getting-started guide.)

 Katib runs several training jobs (known as trials) within each hyperparameter tuning job (experiment).
 Each trial tests a different set of hyperparameter configurations.
 At the end of the experiment, Katib outputs the optimized values for the hyperparameters.

 Alpha versionNAS is currently in alpha with limited support.
 The Kubeflow team is interested in any feedback you may have, in particular with regards to usability of the feature.
 You can log issues and comments in the Katib issue tracker.